 Prunus virginiana

 Often planted as an ornamental, the leaves of this tree can be green, reddish, or purple.
+In Kodiak, most turn red or purple.
 Calyxes are as wide as they are long (green triangular structures extending between the petals as shown in the 1st photo).
 When chopped down or under stress, this tree sends out "sucker" plants and can be difficult to remove once established.

 English/Common Ivy